The Structure of the Majorana Clifford Group: Sampling p-Cliffords

-It is $\mathcal{O}(N^3)$ because it has $N$ recursive steps, during each of which it takes $\mathcal{O}(N)$ to find the Householder reflection that maps $(1,0,\ldots,0)^T \in \F^N$ to the (odd-parity) binary expansion corresponding to the leading $N-1$ bits of $1 \leq i \leq |\Ortho(2n)|$.
+The actual routine for sampling orthogonal matrices is now straightforward.
+It is $\mathcal{O}(N^3)$ because it has $N$ recursive steps, during each of which it takes $\mathcal{O}(N)$ to find the Householder reflection that maps $(1,0,\ldots,0)^T \in \F^N$ to the (odd-parity) binary expansion corresponding to the leading $N-1$ bits of $1 \leq i \leq |\Ortho(N)|$.
 Applying these reflections to said basis vector (and the other $\mathcal{O}(N)$ ones from the previous recursion steps) then takes $\mathcal{O}(N)$ steps each, since doing so only involves computing inner products and adding vectors.
 Overall it therefore requires $\mathcal{O}(N^2)$ time to apply the Householders to all columns.
 Uniqueness of this mapping follows from the ability to perform all these steps in reverse, i.e.\ by reading the binary representation of the corresponding index $i$ off the the leading column vectors at each inverse recursion step.